crodrigoquero/C4Imaging/README.md

 4. __WorkFlow Nodes can be useful by themselves__: The general purpose WorkFlow nodes created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.

-5. __Services can be configured to cahnge its processing behaviour__: The can be configured work with single files, groups of files (in zip format) or with work Orders.
+5. __Services can be configured to change its behaviour__: They can be configured work with single files, groups of files (in zip format) or with work Orders.
+The default input an output directories can be configured too in order to facilitate its linking to other WorkFlows.
+Also, the accepted file type into the service's InBox can be configured too.

 #### Operational Premises